Chinese mainland reports 1 new locally transmitted COVID-19 case

 People's Daily Online

-BEIJING, Feb.
-7 (Xinhua) -- The Chinese mainland on Saturday reported 11 newly confirmed COVID-19 cases, including one locally transmitted, the National Health Commission said Sunday.
+BEIJING, April 13 (Xinhua) -- The Chinese mainland on Monday reported one new locally transmitted COVID-19 case in Yunnan Province, the National Health Commission said Tuesday.

-The new locally transmitted case was reported in Jilin, the commission said in its daily report.
+The same day also saw 8 new imported cases on the mainland, the commission said in its daily report.

-The total number of confirmed COVID-19 cases on the mainland reached 89,692 by Saturday, including 1,176 patients still receiving treatment, 25 of whom were in severe conditions.
+The total number of confirmed COVID-19 cases on the mainland reached 90,435 by Monday, including 293 patients still receiving treatment, four of whom were in severe condition.

-A total of 83,880 patients had been discharged following recovery on the mainland, and 4,636 had died as a result of the virus, according to the commission.
+As of Monday, 85,506 patients had been discharged from hospitals following recovery on the mainland, and 4,636 had died as a result of the virus.

-There were three suspected COVID-19 cases on the mainland as of Saturday, and 30,212 close contacts remained under medical observation.
+There was no suspected COVID-19 cases on the mainland as of Monday.

-Saturday also saw 13 asymptomatic cases newly reported, with 11 of them arriving from outside the mainland.
-On the same day, two asymptomatic cases were re-categorized as confirmed cases.
+Monday also saw 18 asymptomatic cases newly reported, all arriving from outside the mainland.
+On the same day, four asymptomatic cases were re-categorized as confirmed cases.

 |Join the GlobalSecurity.org mailing list|